Tarantula Care Sheet

 A well-balanced tarantula diet consists of:

-- Appropriately sized live insects, such as gut-loaded (recently fed) crickets, mealworms, superworms, roaches
+- Appropriately sized live insects such as gut-loaded (recently fed) crickets, mealworms, superworms, hornworms and roaches

-- Some species may eat frozen/thawed pinkie mice, thawed/warmed to room temperature.
+- Some species may eat thawed frozen pinkie mice

 Things to remember when feeding your tarantula: